gabriellestein/thesis/README.md

 # The Perils of Generative Model Inbreeding: Evaluating the Consequences of Cross-Model Training in Large Language Models
-Evaluating the Consequences of LLMs trained on the ouput of other LLMs.
+Evaluating the consequences of LLMs trained on the ouput of other LLMs.

 # Setup
 Install requirments.txt